release-engineering/buildmetadata-maven-plugin/README.md

 Goals
 -----
-The following goals can be executed
+The following goals are supported.
+For a full explanation please refer to the upstream providers documentation.

 1. buildmetadata:build-point
 2. buildmetadata:buildmetadata-report